 Board certified in plastic and reconstructive surgery, Pearl received his medical degree from the Yale University School of Medicine, followed by a residency in plastic and reconstructive surgery at Stanford University.
 From 2012 to 2017, Pearl served as chairman of the Council of Accountable Physician Practices (CAPP), which includes the nation’s largest and best multispecialty medical groups, and participated in the Bipartisan Congressional Task Force on Delivery System Reform and Health IT in Washington, D.C.

-Dr. Pearl speaks frequently on the intersection of American healthcare, business and policy.
+Dr. Pearl is now available for keynote speaking opportunities in Summer/Fall 2018.
+His presentations often cover the intersection of American healthcare, business and policy.
 Popular themes include: